 While our first priority is preventing spills from occurring, pre-booming oil transfers is the state’s first line of defense if a spill should happen.
 During bulk oil-transfer operations, we require use of oil spill containment boom or alternative protective measures to protect open water from spills.

 Oil spill containment boom is a floating barrier used to temporarily corral and contain spilled oil on the water’s surface until it can be removed.
 Pre-booming refers to the deployment of boom prior to an oil-transfer operation, so that any spills during the transfer are contained instead of spreading to open waters.
-Alternatives may include having spill response equipment ready and on standby, or developing an innovative plan that complies with our rules and is reviewed and approved by our team.

 We divide oil transfers into two categories:

-- Rate A — product is transferred at a rate greater than 500 gallons per minute
+- Rate A — product is transferred at a rate greater than 500 gallons per minute.

-- Rate B — product is transferred at a rate that is 500 gallons or less
+- Rate B — product is transferred at a rate that is 500 gallons or less per minute.